Help your potential matches find common interests.

 are Robin Hood and The Sword in the Stone, my favorite documentary

 is Creating Freedom: The Lottery of Birth.
-I think Bill Murphy is a
+I think Bill Murray is a

 comedic genius.
 Philip Seymour Hoffman in Polly, and Vince Vaughn